-This topic describes how to create an EMR Spark SQL node.
-EMR Spark SQL nodes allow you to use the distributed SQL query engine to process structured data, improving the task execution efficiency.
+This topic describes how to create an E-MapReduce (EMR) Spark SQL node.
+EMR Spark SQL nodes allow you to use the distributed SQL query engine to process structured data.
+This improves the task running efficiency.

-- An E-MapReduce cluster is bound to the workspace where you want to create an EMR Spark SQL node.
-The E-MapReduce service is available in a workspace only after you bind an E-MapReduce cluster to the workspace on the Workspace Management page.
+- An EMR compute engine instance is bound to the required workspace.
+The EMR option is displayed only after you bind an EMR compute engine instance to the workspace on the Workspace Management page.
 For more information, see Configure a workspace.

 - Go to the DataStudio page.